CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 The management access control list (ACL) is the main list of user permissions for Cumulus Linux.
 Review and customize the management ACL as soon as possible during the installation process to help prevent user errors or malicious behavior by restricting the abilities of administrative users.
 Due to many unique needs and environments, the management ACL is highly customizable; it is important that you change the defaults.

 Use the following guidelines as a starting point to build your management ACL.
-These guidelines reference example IP addresses and ports that are shown in detail in the firewall rules in the next section.
+These guidelines reference example IP addresses and ports that appear in detail in the firewall rules in the next section.

 - Allow SSH inbound only for the management network (192.168.200.0/24).
 - Allow UDP ports for the DHCP client on the management network (UDP port 67 and 68).